Athanasios Christopoulos: Biography

 After the fall of Prince Mourouzis in 1811, Christopoulos departed Constantinople and returned to his home.
 Fortunately for him, the new hospodar John Caradja was well-disposed and eager to invite the poet to his court.
 Recognizing his legal education, Caradja elevated Christopoulos to the position of Logothete of Foreign Affairs.
 If it was thought that the title was purely ceremonial, the belief was proven to be incorrect: Christopoulos was called upon to draft a code of law for his new patron.
 The code was set down with the expressed purpose of bettering the plight of the masses.
 Thus, by 1818, the Wallachian Code of Law made its appearance.
 From the onset it was opposed by the nobility, who based their arguments on the premise that the Code sought to eradicate feudal rights.
 Caradja requested that the logothete issue a new edition.
 The first edition, however, remained in the record and evidenced clear influences from the French, particularly the political writings of François-Marie, marquis de Barthélemy and Baron Montesquieu.
 Perhaps the most compelling comparison was to the Napoleonic Code.

 In 1817, Christopoulos had met and courted a younger woman of whom so little is known.
 Not even her name is known.
 She accepted his offer of marriage and soon thereafter became his wife.
-It was unfortunate that the wife shared no interest in the great talents of her famous poet husband, and oftentimes sought escape in the company of salon society.
+His wife shared no interest in the great talents of her famous poet husband, and oftentimes sought escape in the company of salon society.
 In time, the couple welcomed a son, Ioannis.
 His wife seemed unconcerned with the proper upbringing of her child, and Christopoulos hired a wet nurse.
 For a period of time, the marriage seemed to be on shaky ground.
 Added to this, the publication of the Code led to demonstrations against Caradja, who was eventually ousted from power by the Porte.
 Christopoulos, sharing his patron’s disappointments while at the same time devastated by the state of his marriage, chose to escort the prince to Italy with his infant son and the wet nurse.
 His wife could not be persuaded to join him at any time.